BROADSoftware/HADeploy/docsite/docs/plugins_reference/ranger/ranger_relay.md

 policy_name_decorator|no|To distinguish Ranger policy managed by HADeploy, a naming convention is applied by default.
 The policy name, as it will appears in the GUI Ranger interface will be in the form `HAD[<policyName>]`, where `<policyName>` is the name of the policy as you provide it.<br>This is achieved by wrapping the name with this pattern, where `{0}` is substituted with the policy name. <br>For python aware reader, this is performed as:<br>`"HAD[{0}]".format(policyName)`.<br>If you just want to have raw policy name, simply define the parameter with `{0}`.<br>Default: `HAD[{0}]` no_log|no|Boolean.
 Prevent some messages to be displayed, as they can contains sensitive information.
 This can make debugging somewhat more difficult, so temporary setting this swith to `False` may be useful to get more information (Including sensitive ones!).<br>Default `True` when|no|Boolean.
 Allow [conditional deployment](../../more/conditional_deployment) of this item.<br>Default `True`

+## Kerberos authentication

+When `principal` and `..._keytab_path` variables are defined, Kerberos authentication will be activated for all Ranger operations.
+This means a `kinit` will be issued with provided values before any Ranger access, and a `kdestroy` issued after.
+This has the following consequences:

+* All Ranger operations will be performed on behalf of the user defined by the provided principal. **This user must have enough rights to perform required policy manipulation.** Granting this user with 'admin' role through Ranger UI is the simplest way to achieve this.

+* The `kinit` will be issued on the relay host with the [`ssh_user`](../inventory/hosts) account.
+This means any previous ticket own by this user on this node will be lost.

+Regarding the keytab file, two cases:

+* This keytab file already exists on the relay host.
+In such case, the `relay_keytab_path` must be set to the location of this file.
+And the relay host's [`ssh_user`](../inventory/hosts) must have read access on it.

+* This keytab file is not present on the relay host.
+In such case the `local_keytab_path` must be set to its local location.
+HADeploy will take care of copying it on the remote relay host, in a location under `tools_folder`.
+Note you can also modify this target location by setting also the `relay_keytab_path` parameter.
+In this case, it must be the full path, including the keytab file name.
+And the containing folder must exists.

 ## Example